Sixty Years Regio Basiliensis and Crossborder Cooperation

 A federal and subsidiarity-based organisation offers the best guarantee for efficient and transparent cooperation between countries and a functioning democracy of the European Union in the long term.

-Not only Switzerland and its 26 cantons could serve as an example, but also regional projects, such as Regio Basiliensis and the Upper-Rhine cooperation.
+Not only Switzerland and its 26 cantons, but also regional projects such as Regio Basiliensis and the Upper Rhine cooperation, could serve as examples.

-At the conference, not only success stories of this regional cooperation (with the support of the European Union’s Interreg programme, governments, regions and cantons) received attention, but also current bottlenecks.
+At the conference, not only did the success stories of this regional cooperation (with the support of the European Union’s Interreg programme, governments, regions and cantons) receive attention, but also current bottlenecks.

-At the highest political level, these are, evidently, the relationship between Switzerland and the European Union and the participation of cantons in this federal decision-making.
+At the highest political level, these are the relationships between Switzerland and the European Union, as well as the participation of cantons in this federal decision-making process.

 At a micro level, however, they are the daily concerns of cross-border commuting, education, taxation, research, digital networks, logistics or, for example, environmental measures.